European-Unified-ID/EUID-docs/README.md

 ### UID2 vs. EUID

-#### Will all integration partners in the UID2 infrastructure (SSPs, data providers, measurement providers) automatically be integrated with EUID or does each partner need to re-confirm interoperability with EUID?
+#### Will all integration partners in the UID2 infrastructure (SSPs, data providers, measurement providers) be automatically integrated with EUID?

-EUID will function as its own identifier separate from UID2.
+No. EUID will function as its own identifier separate from UID2.
 As such, paperwork containing usage and access to UID2 does not automatically grant usage and access for EUID.
 New contracts are required to be signed for EUID.

 ## License